 Quality is strongly embedded in the AGO’s culture and manifests itself through:

-- Regular reviews at managerial as well as directorial level of all planning decisions and field work.
+• Regular reviews at managerial as well as directorial level of all planning decisions and field work and reporting.

-- Use of internal QA reviews and feedback from the audited organisations to assess the quality of our reports.
+• Use of internal QA reviews and feedback from the audited organizations to assess the quality of our reports.